abmajith/verilog-riscV32I-machine/RV32I_VonNeumanArch/README.md

 **Memory**
-In a Von Neumann architecture, the same *memory* space is used to store program instructions and data manipulated by the *processor*.
+In a Von Neumann architecture, the *memory* space is used to store program instructions and data manipulated by the *processor*.
 The memory is never empty, it always contains something, whether it be instructions, meaningful data, or random garbage.

-Usually, in the system organization, the instructions for the application are kept in a read-only memory region, so that the processor sequentially reads instructions and executes them.
+Usually, in the embedded system organization, the instructions for the application are kept in a read-only memory region, so that the processor sequentially reads instructions and executes them.
 This memory space does not change during the program execution.
-The rest of the memory space is used for storing dynamic data, including variables, arrays, and any other data
-structures needed for the application.
+The rest of the memory space is used for storing dynamic data, including variables, arrays, and any other data structures needed for the application.
 This portion of memory is read from and written to by the *processor* as the program executes, and its contents may change over time.

 **Buses**